Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/HowCooked.md

 Firstly, read up on the [Unreal docs for working with cooked content](https://dev.epicgames.com/documentation/unreal-engine/working-with-cooked-content-in-the-unreal-engine) in the editor to understand how it is in the vanilla engine.

 As you can see, it is still quite limited.
-To maximise the potential of the cooked content in the editor, some engine changes will be necessary - but they are really no that complicated changes.
+To maximise the potential of the cooked content in the editor, some engine changes will be necessary - but they are really not that complicated changes.
 Most of the changes are simply necessary to guard against editor code paths that aren't expecting cooked content.

 ## Editor only data